Fusionmedstaff

 Like ICU nurses, NICU nurses work with hospital patients who have life-threatening conditions.
 The difference, however, is neonatal nurses work with newborn babies who are preterm or very ill.

 A critical care nurse in the neonatal intensive care unit assists with births, monitors infants in the NICU, administers treatments and medications, and helps parents get through their baby’s NICU stay.
-A big part of the job is comforting and providing support for parents who are scared and worried about their babies.
+A big part of this nursing profession is comforting and providing support for parents who are scared and worried about their babies.

 With over 3.5 million births each year in the U.S., NICU nurses are constantly in demand.
 Studies show that between 10% and 15% of all babies born in the U.S. require special care in the NICU.
 There’s never a wrong time to become a NICU critical care nurse, but now's excellent.